vannguyengd/gooddata-ui/website/versioned_docs/version-8.11.0/02_start__using_boilerplate.md

 ---
+id: version-8.11.0-create_new_application
 title: Create Your First Application Using Accelerator Toolkit
 sidebar_label: Create Your First Application Using Accelerator Toolkit
-copyright: (C) 2007-2019 GoodData Corporation
+copyright: (C) 2007-2021 GoodData Corporation
-id: create_new_application
+original_id: create_new_application
 ---

 Create your first analytical application using the **`@gooddata/create-gooddata-react-app`** tool.